-What Can a Handyman Do in Westminster, Colorado?
+What Can a Handyman Do Without a License in Westminster, Colorado?

 Colorado does not have a single statewide “general contractor license” for handymen; most contractor licensing is handled by cities/counties, while the state licenses specific trades (notably electrical and plumbing).
 In Westminster, you should expect to register as a contractor (city contractor license/registration) and also obtain a city business license.
 There is no widely-applicable Colorado statewide “handyman exemption threshold” that replaces trade licensing—electrical/plumbing work still requires state-licensed professionals and permits may still be required.